-Analysis: Did the Seahawks really offer Russell Wilson to the Cleveland Browns in 2018?
+Analysis: Did the Seahawks really try to trade Russell Wilson to the Cleveland Browns in 2018?

 Well, could is a pretty powerful word.

-Just about anything could happen eventually and Wilson himself has said he wants to play until he’s 45 years old and Hall of Fame quarterbacks such as Joe Montana, Warren Moon — and if you didn’t hear, Tom Brady — got traded at the end of their careers.
+Just about anything could happen eventually and Wilson himself has said he wants to play until he’s 45 years old and Hall of Fame quarterbacks such as Joe Montana and Warren Moon both were traded late in their careers.
+And, if you didn’t hear, Tom Brady left the Patriots in free agency to sign with Tampa Bay this offseason.

-So, sure, Wilson could get traded someday.
+So, sure, Wilson could leave someday.

-But it’s not happening anytime soon, not with Wilson in the prime of his career at 31 years old and just beginning the first season of a new four-year contract he signed last year.
+But it’s not happening anytime soon — not with Wilson in the prime of his career at 31 years old and just beginning the first season of a new four-year contract he signed last year.

 Wilson is the centerpiece of the Seahawks franchise and will remain so for as long as anyone can plan anything right now.

-The newsier part of the PFT story was a report of a rumor that the Seahawks may have called the Browns in 2018 and at least thrown out the idea of trading Wilson for Cleveland’s first-round pick, which was the first overall selection.
+The newsier part of the PFT story was a report of a rumor that the Seahawks may have called the Browns in 2018 and at least thrown out the idea of trading Wilson for Cleveland’s first-round pick, which was the first overall selection and ended up being used to draft QB Baker Mayfield.

 “Per a source with knowledge of the situation, the Browns contend that the idea was ‘floated’ conceptually, but that the discussion did indeed happen,’’ PFT wrote.